Sharkdog

 Sharkdog is a children's animated television series.
 Created by Singaporean artist Jacinth Tan Yi Ting, the series premiered on Netflix on September 3, 2021.
 A special, titled Sharkdog's Fintastic Halloween, was released on October 15, 2021.

 A second season premiered on June 30, 2022 with Jordan Gershowitz taking over as head writer for Ed Valentine.
-On January 18, 2023, it was announced the series was renewed for a third season, that premiered on April 27.
+On January 18, 2023, it was announced the series was renewed for a third and final season, that premiered on April 27.

 Premise

 This show is about ten-year-old Max and his best friend Sharkdog, who is half-shark, half-dog, and all appetite.
 Blissfully unaware of his own strength, stealth and general sharkiness, Sharkdog often leaves a trail of chaos in his wake.